yintao306/nps/README.md

 - default ports

-The default configuration file of nps use 80，443，8080，8024 ports
+The default configuration file of nps use 8080，8024 ports

-80 and 443 ports for host mode default ports

 8080 for web management access port